Yandex Cloud

 gRPC API

-To view operations with all Managed Service for PostgreSQL clusters, select Operations in the left-hand panel.
-In the list that opens, you will also see operations for the deleted resources.
+To view all Managed Service for PostgreSQL cluster operations, select Operations in the left-hand panel.
+The list that opens will include operations for the deleted resources.

-You can get a list of operations for a cluster as follows:
+You can get the cluster’s operation list as follows:

 2. Go to Managed Service for PostgreSQL.